lsst-dm/dmtn-304/index.md

 #### Magnitudes

-For the magnitudes, we analyzed data derived from 13 flux measurements: 9 magnitudes estimated at different apertures (converted from ap\<aperture\>Flux, which is the flux within a \<aperture\>-pixel aperture), and 4 other magnitudes:
+For the magnitudes, we analyzed data derived from 13 flux measurements: 9 magnitudes estimated at different apertures (converted from `ap<aperture>Flux`, which is the flux within a `<aperture>-pixel` aperture), and 4 other magnitudes:

 - **skymag** from **skyFlux**: background flux in annulus around the source
 - **psfmag** from **psfFlux**: flux derived from linear least-squares fit of PSF model forced on the calexp